In weight training, the training volume indicates how much work we did or how much weight our muscles moved during one workout.

 Having done the calculation, we get 23 reps for triceps and front delts.

-For this reason, bench press alone might stimulate the triceps enough to grow.
+For this reason, bench press alone may stimulate the triceps enough to grow.
 Especially for beginners.

 Short objection: Unfortunately, I am still seeing so many people in the gym doing 4-5 triceps exercises with bad technique.

 BUT it is important to mention that this “1/3 formula” is not scientifically proven.
 In this case, we refer to the “Trainingspedia” written by Sepehr Bahadori (known as Brosep on YouTube and social media).
-Unfortunately, it is a German book not available in English yet, but for similar content check out Dr. Mike Israetel.
+Unfortunately, it is a German book not available in English yet, but the content is based on Dr. Mike Israetel.

 Despite the fact it is not yet scientifically researched, it does make sense.
 Which is why we are sharing this with you.